crystalyst/PersonalProjectWebsite/README.md

 I renovated the website, to make it more simple and minimalistic.

 (Updated Jan 2020)
-I created the personal website to list the personal projects I am working on along with my academics.
+I created the personal website (ScrollWebsite) to list the personal projects I am working on along with my academics.

 - Special Feature of the website:
 1. This website is a scroll-website, so it only consists of one page - index.html